ValerioPieroni/valeriopieroni.github.io/_pages/QuantMacro.md

 author_profile: true
 ---

 This is a set of notes that I developed over the years.
-If you happen to find any typos, or if you have questions, please contact me.
+If you happen to find any typos, or if you have questions, please contact me. <br>
-I plan to add more codes that solve heterogeneous agent models. <br>

 **Notes** <br>